khakhalin/notes/keywords/mypy.md

 you need to do this? (🔥 is it true?
 I'm still confused about this) `class NewClass(Generic[MyClass]): ...`

-Alternative explanation: `Generic[int]` should be thought of as an extension of `list[int]` or `Iterator[int]`, but to a more general behavior, manipulating values of `int`. 🔥 _Again, is it true?
-Is it what is implied here?
-And is this way of thinking helpful, or should we think of it in more specific and practical terms?_
+Alternative explanation: `Generic[int]` should be thought of as an extension of `list[int]` or `Iterator[int]`, but to a more general behavior, manipulating values of `int` one way or another.
+It may be a heap, a stack, anything; what matters is that it takes some number of values of the same type (`int` in this case) and does something with them.
+It is also possible to define a Generic above an arbitrary, and not yet defined class using `TypeVar` (see below)

 The problem is both classes should be defined before `f()` is defined, which is fine if they are imported from custom packages, but may be weird within a package.
 * To fight this, one can put class name in quotation marks (provide them as strings), and then apparently Mypy is happy (see below).
 * Another approach is to add this line to the header: `from __future__ import annotations`.
 Then apparently everything works, but allegedly with potential bad side-effects for other packages.
 When this line is included, all (?) references to classes are turned into strings (so it's like a massive automated version of the previously described solution, to provides class names as strings).
 And this can break other libraries ([[pydantic]], if I'm not mistaken?))

-There's some complex story about class variables (they have their own declaration `ClassVar[int]`), and about a hack around that is neccessary to access and change class variables dynamically (to do it, you have to override the setter and the getter).
+There's some complex story about class variables (they have their own declaration, e.g. `ClassVar[int]`), and about a hack around that is neccessary to access and change class variables dynamically after all (to do it, you have to override the setter and the getter).
 But I'll assume it's a rather rare case (I dislike class variables), so let's skip it for now.

+> Would it be true to say that from the theory POV class variables should be static, but Python makes them dynamic, so Typing makes them static, while still leaving a hacky workaround to have some of them dynamic after all, to cover for special cases?

-Handing [[decorators]] is weird; see below, as one needs to import from Typing to make them works.
+Handing [[decorators]] is weird; see below.

-# Typing package
+# Fancier types

 It seems that originally most of these developments were a part of `typing` package, but then some of them migrated to main Python.
 You still need to import `typing` (or rather, individual methods and objects from `typing`) for fancier things.
 For example: